The Florida Bar

 Adoption is the legal procedure by which a child becomes, through court action, part of a family other than that of his or her birth parents.

 Any minor (a person under 18 years) present within the state when the petition for adoption is filed may be adopted.
-Sibling groups may also be adopted together.
+Sibling groups may be adopted together.

-An adult may also be adopted.
+An adult also may be adopted.
 This pamphlet deals with adoption of minors.
 The procedure for adults is similar but considerably simpler.

 WHO MAY ADOPT A CHILD?